 If you haven't already, reserve a Foundation username and fill out your collector profile.
 Once the NFT is added to your collection, it'll show up on your profile so everyone can see your collection.

-Check out our Explore page to get started building your digital art collection.
+Check out our Creators Page to get started building your digital art collection.